tiry/PixelPulseNeo/ReadMe.md

 On the target system, you want to run the code against the real [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) lib.

 See https://github.com/hzeller/rpi-rgb-led-matrix to install on the target system.

+One installed, the `rgbmatrix` will be installed in the "global python" but you still need to make it available inside the `venv`.

+One approach is:

+    cp -R /usr/local/lib/python3.11/dist-packages/rgbmatrix-0.0.1-py3.11-linux-aarch64.egg/rgbmatrix venv/lib/python3.11/site-packages/.